topherlee/picastro-backend/documentation/running.md

 - Run the command `python3 -c 'import secrets; print(secrets.token_hex(100))'` in order to create a new secret key.
 - Add `export SECRET_KEY='<your_secret_key>'` (Linux/Mac) or `SECRET_KEY='<your_secret_key>'` (Windows) to your .env file and save the file.
 - Add the environment variables for AWS, E-mail and Stripe to the .env file (ask your fellow developers, in case you do not have them).
+- Install and set up Stripe CLI, in case you have not done, yet.
+See [Stripe CLI documentation](https://docs.stripe.com/stripe-cli) for a guideline.
 - Run `source .env` in your terminal (Linux/Mac) or un-comment the Windows-specific lines for setting the secret key in `settings.py`.
 - Run `python manage.py migrate` to make database migrations.
 - Run `python manage.py createsuperuser` to create a superuser (administrator) for your local backend installation.
 Set user name and password to whatever you like.